GillesJ/beautiful-jekyll/_posts/2020-01-25-implant-strategy-tools.md

 ---
 layout: post
-title: "Deciding on a Cyborg Implant: Exploring NFC Smartcard Tools"
+title: "A Cyborg Implant That Suits You: Exploring NFC Smartcard Tools"
-subtitle: "Exploring and testing tools for reading/writing/cloning smartcards to eventually implant them in my hand."
+subtitle: "First steps on my journey to getting a chip implant."
 description: Exploring and testing tools for reading/writing/cloning smartcards to eventually implant them in my hand.
 permalink: adventures-into-nfc
 image: /img/implant-icon.jpg